-IPS Note: What Christians call “Demons” are no more than the fallen angels who, already condemned, are seemingly determined to take as many people with them as possible.
-Sadly humans fall, in vast numbers, for their deceptions, never taking the time or the effort to find out whether the apparitions that regularly contact them are who they say they are.
-Humans, who are never entirely sure that advertising hype is equivalent to the truth when it comes to choosing a cell phone or insurance policy, and will more often than not double check what they are being told, fall down drastically when it comes to spiritual matters.
+When it comes to choosing a cell phone or insurance policy most people will, more often than not, double check the advertising hype and what they are being told.
+Yet, they fall down drastically when it comes to spiritual matters.
 They never seem to stop to even consider the possibility that these beings are lying in their teeth.
 Everything that a mysterious voice, enigmatic stranger says is taken at face value, put into a book and launched on a spiritually illiterate works.
-Sadly they will pay the price.

 Also See Evaluating Today’s Angel Craze